 Another option for finding and reuniting with a lost dog quickly is to also outfit them with a GPS tracker* (Amazon Affiliate Link).
 This is a great option for dog breeds that are known to be skilled escape artists and are known to wander.
 It’s also a good option for hot summer months and cold winter months when finding a lost dog as quickly as possible is even more essential.

-These are just a few ways to prevent your dog from getting lost.
+There are many reasons why dogs run away and these are just a few ways to prevent your dog from getting lost and potentially keep them from running in the first place.
 Even if they do end up getting out or wandering away, you can use some of these tips to make sure you find and reunite with them quickly.

 *Greenfield Puppies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.
 Greenfield Puppies may earn a commission for purchases made through Amazon affiliate links on our site.